-- provides advice on planned targeted stakeholder engagement throughout the process
+- provided advice on planned targeted stakeholder engagement throughout the process

-- solicits feedback to inform the province’s minerals strategy, action plan and regulatory options
+- solicited feedback to inform the province’s minerals strategy, action plan and regulatory options

-- provides industry and policy advice and recommendations
+- provided industry and policy advice and recommendations

 Council members include experts in geology, Indigenous relations, resource development, regulatory and environmental affairs, and investor and industry perspectives.